-In addition to the tariff components listed in section 3.1.1, LV customers accessing Energex's network tariffs may be charged metering service charges.
+In addition to the tariff components listed in section 3.1.1, LV customers accessing Energex's network tariffs may be charged metering service charges9.
 Metering service charges are applied through a fixed \$/day charge.
 Metering charges are split into two components:

 - a non-capital component that is applied to existing customers with legacy basic (Type 6) meters and continues to apply until a customer's meter is replaced with a smart Type 4 meter.
 This charge is designed to recover costs incurred in providing meter maintenance, meter reading, and data services for basic meters. - a capital component that is applied to existing customers connected to Energex's network prior to 1 July 2015, to recover the remaining capital cost related to legacy Type 6 meters.
-This charge applies regardless of whether customers have upgraded to a smart meter or churned to an alternative meter provider.